 - The NBER also looks at monthly estimates of GDP provided by Macroeconomic Advisers.

 Note that the stock market is NOT an indicator of a recession.
 Stock prices reflect anticipated earnings of public companies.
-Investors' expectations are sometimes too optimistic, and sometimes too pessimistic.
-Therefore, the stock market is more volatile than the economy.
-When there is a recession, the stock market usually enters a bear market or one that is indicated by a 20 percent decline).
+Investors' expectations are sometimes too optimistic and sometimes too pessimistic.
+This makes the stock market more volatile than the economy.
+When there is a recession, the stock market enters a bear market or one that is indicated by a 20 percent decline.
 The reverse is not often true.
 A stock market crash can easily cause a recession because this happens when a large number of investors lose confidence in the economy.

 The NBER uses the skill, judgement, and expertise of its commissioners to determine whether the country is in a recession.
 That way, it isn't boxed in by numbers.
-It can use monthly data to determine when a peak has occurred, and the economy has just started to decline.
+It can use monthly data to determine when a peak has occurred and when the economy has just started to decline.
 That allows it to be more precise and timely in its measurements.